Ibionefour/Wine-Inventory/README.md

 Insturuction to open the project -simply clone the file or copy it to your visual studio environment and run it.

+IMPORTANT - To ensure loading data from file, and some wine records first, save them and use the load functionality.
+It may not work intially if you are pulling or cloning the repo.